McLean Hospital 115 Mill Street Belmont, MA 02478

 Improvement on certain cognitive tasks after using medical cannabis stands in contrast with the majority of findings suggesting that recreational marijuana use is linked to decrements in cognitive abilities.

 The longitudinal investigation has spun off related studies of veterans, investigating how medical cannabis affects PTSD, pain, anxiety, and other common conditions.
-“Veterans are a highly understudied population, often suffering from conditions reported to be addressed or partially ameliorated by cannabis,” said Gruber.
+“Veterans are a highly understudied population, often struggling with conditions reported to be addressed or partially ameliorated by cannabis,” said Gruber.
 “They offer an extraordinary opportunity to learn more.”

 Medical marijuana is now legal in 30 states and Washington, DC, while recreational use is legal in nine states and DC.
 Gruber frequently consults with policy makers and other stakeholders around the country about all sorts of questions, for example, the relative effects of different products and delivery systems (concentrates vs. flower, vaping vs. ingesting) and how much cannabis someone must ingest to be considered impaired.
 “We’re trying to let the science guide us, not the politics, not the emotion,” said Gruber.